If you've never heard of Synchrony Bank, but seen it advertised everywhere online, you wouldn't be alone.

 The cons are similar too – there no branches you can visit and everything happens via the app (or perhaps mail) or online.
 You have to be comfortable with working with a bank entirely online if you want to go with Synchrony Bank.
 I personally have no issue but if you're not comfortable, Synchrony Bank would not be a good option for you.

-I don't ever suggest rate chasing, switching banks for the best rates, but if you're #1 bank is an old brick and mortar bank with abysmal interest rates… it's worth a look.
+I don't ever suggest rate chasing, switching banks for the best rates, but if you're #1 bank is an old brick and mortar bank with abysmal interest rates… it's worth a look at this high-yield savings account.